zicopele/Project01-Software-Quality/README.md

 <br>The project folder is in the zip file withouth the target sub folder.
 Its zipped as it couldn be uploaded as a folder alone.
 Too many files.
 <br>The video report is splitted into 2.
 <br>The video had too much size and had to be split, I tried and cut it in a good moment.
 I hope this doesnt bother you.
+<br>The files that are loose are the final versions.